Split Earlobe, Stretched Earlobe and Earlobe Reduction in Birmingham

 - Progressive stretching due to thinning of the earlobe, especially as we get older

-The split may be partial, where a part of the lobe is still connected, or complete, where the earlobe is fully split through and through.
+- The split may be partial, where a part of the lobe is still connected, or complete, where the earlobe is fully split through and through.

-Who Is Suitable for Earlobe Repair?
+Who is suitable for Earlobe Repair?

 You may be suitable for earlobe repair if you have: